vojay-dev/airflow-dagventure/README.md

 document.getElementById('time-marker').style.left = `${(markerPos * 100).toFixed(1)}%`;
 ```

 The panel uses the same `carved_9slides.png` CSS `border-image` as the other HUD panels for visual consistency.
-The sliding marker is a pure CSS element — a `10×14px` gold square (`#ffe066`) with a dark pixel-art border, positioned absolutely inside the flex track.
+The sliding marker is a pure CSS element, a `10×14px` gold square (`#ffe066`) with a dark pixel-art border, positioned absolutely inside the flex track.
 No image asset needed for the marker.

 Phase transition labels ("SUNSET APPROACHES...", "NIGHTFALL", "DAWN BREAKS") appear at `#time-label` below the bar for 3 seconds using `_showTimeLabel()`.